colearendt/tidyjson/README.md

 ### Spreading objects into columns

--   `spread_all()` for spreading all object values into new columns, with nested objects having keys like `parent.child`
+-   `spread_all()` for spreading all object values into new columns, with nested objects having column names with concatenated keys

 -   `spread_values()` for specifying a subset of object values to spread into new columns using the `jstring()`, `jnumber()` and `jlogical()` functions